Agenda, decisions and minutes

 |

 Exclusion of Press and Public No items have been identified in advance of the meeting that will require the exclusion of the press and public.
-Additional documents: Decision: There were no items that required the exclusion of the press or public. |
+Additional documents: Decision: There were no items that required the exclusion of the press or public.
+Minutes: There were no items that required the exclusion of the press or public. |

 |

 Any other urgent business Notice of items to be raised under this heading must be given in writing to the Deputy Director Democratic Services or their representative before the meeting in accordance with Standing Order 60.
-Additional documents: Decision: There were no items of urgent business. |
+Additional documents: Decision: There were no items of urgent business.
+Minutes: There were no items of urgent business. |